andersostling56/i3wm/README.md

 Files
 i3 config file
-Polybar with module Pwidgets (heavily modified)
-Rofi configs for SYSMENU and POWERMENU
-Bash script for retrieving stock market values from Yahoo finance Bash script for toggling VPN connection to a remote site
+Polybar with module Pwidgets (heavily modified), Rofi configs for SYSMENU and POWERMENU, bash scripts for retrieving stock market values from Yahoo finance and for toggling VPN connection to a remote site on and off (with indicator in top bar)